pds-data-dictionaries/ldd-template/README.md

 # {Template} Local Data Dictionary (LDD)

-The {Template} dictionary contains classes that describe a fictious mission.
+The {Template} dictionary contains classes that describe a fictitious mission.
 It can be used as a starting point for creating a new local data dictionary (LDD).
 After cloning the files, do the following:

 1. Remove the ".git" folder to detach the closed files from the git repository.
 	- If creating a new git repository, follow instructions provided by the git host for initializing a new repository.
 For a repository on github this would be: